 If you have received a DWI in Livingston Parish, you will most likely have court in either the main courthouse in the town of Livingston or in City Court in Denham Springs, Louisiana.
 Only misdemeanor DWI charges are prosecuted in City Court.
 These charges will be the result of an arrest in the city of Denham Springs by Denham Springs City Police.
 On the other hand, if you were arrested for felony DWI or a misdemeanor DWI and the arresting agency was not Denham Springs PD, your case will be heard in Livingston District Court.

 There are various different ways to fight a DUI case in Louisiana.
 When you get in touch with Mr. Barkemeyer, you will be enlightened about the different ways which can be used to fight for your rights in your DWI charge.
-These defenses range from challenging a DWI stop, challenging your arrest, field sobriety tests challenge, BAC tests challenge as well as challenging the evidence which the authorities have presented, and challenging the DWI charges which are related to aggravated felony.
+These defenses range from challenging a DWI stop, challenging your arrest, field sobriety tests challenge, BAC tests challenge as well as challenging the evidence which the authorities have presented, and challenging the DWI prior convictions if the charge is a felony.

-Before you get pulled over by a police officer, there must be reasonable grounds, and if a police officer does not have a plausible reason or never really saw you driving, then you can have your Livingston DWI legal representative challenge the stop.
-Then, your representative will do everything necessary to ensure that the evidence relating to your case is excluded.
+Before you get pulled over by a police officer, there must be reasonable grounds, and if a police officer does not have a plausible reason or never really saw you driving, then you can have your Livingston DWI attorney challenge the stop.
+Then, your lawyer will do everything necessary to ensure that the evidence relating to your case is excluded.

 For a police officer to place you under arrest in Livingston, the reasons for doing so have to be sufficient enough.
-There must be proof that you are found driving while intoxicated without collar jobs.
-When it comes to cases like this, the police officer has the liberty of accessing so many factors, but it is specified that there must be an establishment of a particular probable cause.
+There must be proof that you are found driving while intoxicated.
+When it comes to cases like this, the police officer has the liberty of accessing so many factors, but it is specified that there must be an establishment of a particular probable cause based on specific facts and circumsatances.
+The officer may say that you were swerving, drove over the fog line, or passed out at the wheel.

 The breathalyzer can be challenged in a wide range of ways.
 For example, you can challenge the effective performance of the machine or challenge the fact that you are not tested properly.
 Also, you can go on to challenge how knowledgeable the operator is or if they have the right license to operate the machine.
 Other options include challenging the fact that there was no adherence to the observation periods as well as the fact that your body temperature was higher which lead to false results.